What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Position | Starter |

-Point Guard: | Tyus Jones |
+Point Guard: | Devin Booker |

-Shooting Guard: | Devin Booker |
+Shooting Guard: | Bradley Beal |

-Power Forward: | Ryan Dunn |
+Small Forward: | Ryan Dunn |

 Center: | Nick Richards |

-Shooting Guard Devin Booker
+Point Guard Devin Booker

-Small Forward Kevin Durant
+Small Forward Ryan Dunn

 One of the most talented players in the entire NBA, Durant led the Oklahoma City Thunder to the NBA Finals and went on to win consecutive NBA Finals MVP awards in 2017 and 2018 with the Golden State Warriors.
 He was traded to Phoenix from Brooklyn at midseason in 2022-23 and is currently averaging 26.6 points per game.
 Durant is a perennial top choice for NBA MVP on sportsbooks in Arizona.
+An ankle injury has sidelined Durant for the rest of the season.
+Grayson Allen will be starting in his place.

 Center Nick Richards